 Siem Reap should most definately be on your vegan travel hit list; you can see the magnificent temples of Angkor Wat and surrounding ruins of the ancient Kingdom of Angkor, eat great vegan food, enjoy cheap and chilled massages, shop in vibrant local markets or fairly trading boutiques.
 Because it’s such a popular destination with a huge local and international community, there are vegan options from a range of cuisines.
 In our Vegan Guide to Siem Reap you will find everything everything from a Southern Indian masala dosa to a kick ass vegan burger, as well as plenty of local Cambodian food in between.

-There’s something for all budgets and occasions; you can eat dinner for $1 in a busy local noodle shop or eat in one of Asia’s top 50 restaurants and there’s restaurants that support local charities or train disadvantaged local people too.
+There’s something for all budgets and occasions; you can eat dinner for $1 in a busy local noodle shop or eat in one of Asia’s top 50 restaurants and there are restaurants that support local charities or train disadvantaged local people too.
 Add a good variety of vegan Cambodian street food and delicious vegan versions of the local cuisine including fresh spring rolls, creamy coconut based curries and spicy peanutty dips and you’ll find it hard to go hungry in Siem Reap.

 $ Lots of options under $5